Nchaulagai/Classification-Analysis/README.md

-# Analysis of Shell Bidding Data Set on eBay
+# Classification Analysis of Shell Bidding Dataset on eBay

-This classification analysis focuses on the detection of shill bidding, which is the fraudulent practice of placing fake bids on auction items to artificially inflate their prices.
-The data set used for this analysis is the Shell Bidding data set from eBay.
+Shill bidding, the act of placing fake bids on an auction item to artificially increase its price, is a concerning issue in online marketplaces like eBay.
+In this analysis, we aim to perform a detailed classification analysis on the Shell Bidding dataset obtained from eBay.
+The dataset contains various features that can help us identify instances of shill bidding.

-The analysis begins with an Exploratory Data Analysis (EDA) to gain insights into the data and understand its characteristics.
-Afterward, four different classification techniques are employed to detect shill bidding in the data set:
+To start with the analysis, we perform Exploratory Data Analysis (EDA) to gain insights into the dataset's structure and characteristics.
+We explore the distribution of variables, identify outliers, and examine any patterns or relationships between variables.
+This step allows us to better understand the dataset and make informed decisions during the subsequent analysis.

-1. Logistic Regression: A popular linear classification algorithm that models the relationship between the dependent variable and independent variables using a logistic function.
-2. Decision Tree Classifier: A non-parametric classification algorithm that constructs a tree-like model by partitioning the data based on feature values.
-3. Random Forest Classifier: An ensemble learning method that combines multiple decision trees to improve prediction accuracy.
-4. XGBoost Classifier: An optimized gradient boosting algorithm that is highly effective for classification tasks.
+Next, we address the issue of missing values in the dataset.
+Missing values can significantly impact the analysis and modeling process.
+We employ suitable techniques to fill in the missing values, ensuring that the dataset is complete and ready for further analysis.

+To gain a comprehensive understanding of the relationships between variables, we construct a Missing Values Ratio (MSNO) matrix.
+The MSNO matrix visualizes the patterns of missing values, enabling us to identify any systematic patterns or dependencies between variables.
+This step aids in uncovering potential biases and making informed decisions regarding feature selection and data preprocessing.

+To prepare the dataset for classification modeling, we apply the MinMax Scaler.
+This scaling technique brings all the features within a specific range, preserving the relationships between variables while avoiding any potential biases introduced by different scales.

+Moreover, we utilize label encoding to transform categorical variables into numeric representations.
+This process enables us to incorporate categorical features into our classification models effectively.

+For the classification analysis, we employ four popular techniques:
+1. Logistic Regression
+2. Decision Tree Classifier
+3. Random Forest Classifier
+4. XGBoost Classifier

+To determine the best hyperparameters for each classifier, we employ GridSearchCV, which exhaustively searches through a specified parameter grid to identify the optimal combination of parameters for each classifier.
+This approach ensures that our models are fine-tuned and yield the best possible results.

-For each of these classification techniques, GridSearchCV is used to tune the model's hyperparameters and optimize their performance.
-The evaluation metrics considered for the analysis include accuracy, confusion matrix, precision, recall, F1 score, and ROC AUC score.
-These metrics provide a comprehensive understanding of each model's performance in detecting shill bidding.
+To evaluate the performance of our classifiers, we calculate various metrics, including accuracy, confusion matrix, precision, recall, F1 score, and ROC AUC score.
+These metrics provide insights into the classifiers' effectiveness in accurately predicting instances of shill bidding.

-To validate the findings and ensure the robustness of the models, K-fold Cross Validation is applied.
-This technique divides the data set into K subsets, trains and tests the models K times, and provides average performance metrics across the folds.
-By using K-fold Cross Validation, we can assess the generalization capabilities of the models and obtain more reliable results.

-Through this comprehensive analysis, we aim to develop effective models for shill bidding detection, enabling eBay and other auction platforms to identify and prevent fraudulent activities, ensuring a fair and trustworthy marketplace for all users.
+Furthermore, we apply K-fold Cross Validation to validate our findings.
+This technique splits the dataset into K subsets and performs multiple iterations of training and testing on different subsets.
+By averaging the results across these iterations, we obtain a more robust evaluation of our models' performance.

+In summary, this analysis aims to detect instances of shill bidding in the Shell Bidding dataset obtained from eBay.
+Through EDA, missing value handling, feature scaling, label encoding, and the application of four classification techniques, we strive to build accurate and reliable models for identifying shill bidding.
+The evaluation metrics and cross-validation provide a comprehensive assessment of the models' performance and validity.